-Why Unity?
-It all started when they added support for Microsoft HoloLens in Unity 5.5 and then included the maintenance of almost all VR platforms.
-In addition, Unity is perfectly tooled for creating cross platform applications, it takes just a few clicks to make a build for another platform.
-This resolves the problem that many customers have as they often want to release their apps both for iOS and Android.
+Why choose Unity?
+It all began with their inclusion of Microsoft HoloLens support in Unity 5.5, followed by maintenance of nearly all VR platforms.
+Additionally, Unity is ideally suited for building cross-platform applications, requiring only a few clicks to produce a build for another platform.
+This addresses a frequent issue for customers who desire to release their apps on both iOS and Android.

 Thanks to an extensive toolkit for making 2D objects, Unity works well for non-game app development too.
 I got an opportunity to talk about all the capabilities of this tool with Alexander Mikhalchenko, a developer who have been examining it for quite a while.

 Why has Unity become so popular and in-demand lately?

 I would not say that Unity has become popular just recently, it grew widespread a long time ago.
 When it became free, this increased its popularity even more.
 Before that it was necessary to have a paid account to build something in Unity and it costed about $30 per month.
 However, this couldn't last for too long.
 After one of the updates, Unity provided free access to almost all its Pro-features, except perhaps the extended support.